-Hubert H. Humphrey served as the 38th vice president of the United States and as a U.S. Senator from Minnesota.
+Hubert H. Humphrey American Democrat politician who served as the 38th vice president of the United States and represented Minnesota in the United States Senate.

 Born May 27, 1911 in Wallace, South Dakota, Humphrey served as assistant director of the War Manpower Commission, as a college professor, and radio commentator before becoming mayor of Minneapolis in 1945.
 In 1948, he won election to the U.S. Senate, where he became known as “the Happy Warrior.”
 In 1964, he was elected vice president in Lyndon Johnson’s presidential win.
 Humphrey ran as the democratic nominee in an unsuccessful bid for President of the United States in 1968, losing to republican Richard Nixon.
 Humphrey would later be reelected to the U.S. Senate and serve from 1971 to 1978.

 September 27, 1972 - MPR’s Paul Gruchow reports on Minnesota AFL-CIO meeting, and if group will endorse Senator George McGovern for President of the United States.
 Reports includes excerpt of speech at AFL-CIO convention from Hubert H. Humphrey in support of McGovern.